vmstio/vmstio/docs.vmst.io/content/infrastructure.md

 We have a self-hosted instance of Prometheus which collects metrics from Mastodon via it's integrated StatsD system.
 Grafana is used to visualize the metrics on dashboards.

 These dashboards are only used by our team, and are currently not publicly accessible.

+## Security

+In order to protect our user's privacy and data we implement a number of different security measures on our systems.

+While it wouldn't be prudent to document all of the active measures, they also include:

+- Preventing unnecessary external access to systems provider firewalls, and limiting communication between internal systems only to ports and systems required for functionality.
+- Using a web application firewall (WAF) on ingress nodes, and leveraging threat intelligence providers to block access from known bad actors.